purdue-cap/pldi-2020-artifacts/ReadMe.md

     ```

     It should not take more than a few minutes to finish these.
 Once you see something like above, it's a good sign of image running well.

+### Manually Building Image

+This section is the alternative manual setup descriptions, skip if you have downloaded the image.

 ## File structure in artifact image